 Xanax addiction can lead to depression, cognitive deficits, psychosis, and impulsive behavior.
 Moreover, someone suffering from Xanax addiction needs support and professional help to overcome their dependency on this strong drug.

 If you or someone you love needs addiction treatment, the experienced, caring professionals at Crest View Recovery Center can help.
-Located in beautiful Asheville, NC, Crest View Recovery Center is fully equipped to partner with you or your loved one through every step of recovery.
+Located in beautiful Asheville, NC, Crest View Recovery Center is fully equipped to partner with you or your loved one through the rehab process for Xanax addiction..